nih-fmrif/NIMH_repro_2017_08/README.md

 ## Workshop contents

+Persistent location for the singularity image used in this workshop: "/data/classes/RepNeurSci/images/nih-workshop-2017-latest.img" on NIH hpc systems.
+Alternatively, you can build the image yourself by following the instructions at the end of the course [scratchpad](https://docs.google.com/document/d/1jqSoF5R3G355cn8u5yxx6hcl1Vu_NbLMe8wMurQjcqE/edit?usp=sharing)

 ### Tuesday Morning
 Adam opened the course with a presentation on the [reasons for doing open, reproducible science](materials/ReproCourseIntro_Aug.pdf).
 John led the [setup of our working environment for the course](materials/course_setup.ipynb).